JacceyCode/createRepositoryScript/README.md

 ## 🧑‍💻 Author

-This script is created by me, [JacceyCode](`https://github.com/JacceyCode`).
+This script is created by me, [Jacob Adebayo](https://github.com/JacceyCode).
 Feel free to contribute or modify!